jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 # SELECT
-Placing the SELECT keyword on its own line helps highlight the beginning of a SELECT statement which helps legibility.
+Placing the `SELECT` keyword on its own line helps highlight the beginning of a `SELECT` statement which helps readability.
 ## <span style="color: green">A. Good</span>
-* The SELECT keyword is always on a separate line
+* The `SELECT` keyword is always on a separate line
 <pre>
 <mark>SELECT</mark>
       CU.Name